Carbon-Cycle-Initiative/letters/FAQ.md

      The fossile fuel extractors are like the main valves.
 We have to close them, the faster the better.

+* Q: But why do you want to kill the oil companies?
+This will wreak havoc on the economy!
+* A: No.  We don't want to kill the oil companies, or fossil fuel extractors in general.
+We want to encourage and help them transform into sustainable businesses.

+     We don't expect fossil fuels to go away in the very near future.
+However, we *need* the extractors to start compensating for those fuels that are still being extracted after the year 2020.
+They can and will add the price of compensation to their sales price, including a realistic profit margin.
+This has the following main advantages:
+     * It allows the fossil fuel extractors to remain profitable and hence sustainable long-term businesses.
+     * It creates fair conditions for compensation in the market, because every consumer will pay the same price.
+     * It eliminates the need for any carbon taxes.
+     * It also eliminates the need for complicated and fraud-prone carbon-credit trading among consumers.

 # Legal

 * Q: Can we actually enforce the reduction schedule?